keebd/keebd-docs/content/build-guides/fourier-v1.3/_index.en.md

 Install the reset switch and controller header pins.

+{{% notice info %}}
-!> NOTE: DO NOT direct attach the controller until you solder the switches.
+NOTE: DO NOT direct attach the controller until you solder the switches.
 You can add the controller here only if you are socketing it as there is a switch that needs to be soldered underneath the controller on both halves.
+{{% /notice %}}

 ![](./solder-right-half.jpg?height=700px)